 VCFA utilizes several portals for various purposes within the college community.
-All students are expected to familiarize themselves with the portals and use them for the purposes described below.
+All students are expected to familiarize themselves with the portals and use them for the appropriate purposes.
 Please note that each portal has a different login setup (username and password) and it is important to keep track of this information for each portal.